ordisat/ordisat.github.io/README.md

 This tool is rapidly and consistently updated.
 Join our Discord: https://discord.gg/Ur8XGaurSd

-looks◉rdinal is a fork of https://inscribetheplanet.com/
+ordisat is a fork of https://inscribetheplanet.com/